 \subsection{Connection between colored-Laman graphs and Laman graphs}

 If the rank in $\mathbb{Z}^2$ is zero for all subgraphs, then for a graph to be colored-Laman-sparse, we have

-The Laman graphs that characterize minimal rigidity of finite frameworks are defined by the counting condition $m'\le 2n' - 3$, but it is not hard to show, since \cite[Lemma 4]{LS08} implies that minimal violations of (uncolored) Laman-sparsity happen on connected subgraphs, that the two conditions give the same family of graphs.
-Thus Laman-sparse graphs, with any coloring, are always colored-Laman-sparse, and so are contained in a larger set of colored-Laman-sparse graphs.
+The Laman graphs that characterize minimal rigidity of finite planar frameworks are defined by the counting condition ``$m'\le 2n' - 3$'', but it is not hard to show, using \cite[Lemma 4]{LS08}, that minimal violations of (uncolored) Laman-sparsity happen on connected subgraphs, so the two conditions give the same family of graphs.
+Thus Laman-sparse graphs, with any coloring, are always colored-Laman-sparse.